'Tottenham is where Bale wants to be' - Agent confirms talks between Real Madrid and Spurs | Goal.com

 "Gareth still loves Spurs," Barnett told BBC Sport Wales.
 "We are talking [Spurs, Real and Bale's camp].
 It's where he wants to be."

-Bale originally broke through with Spurs in 2007-08 having made the move from Southampton that prior summer.
+Bale originally broke through with Spurs in 2007-08 having made the move from Southampton the summer prior.

 He rapidly became a key figure at White Hart Lane before truly emerging as a world-class star in 2012-13 as he scored 26 goals, including 21 in the Premier League.